 According to the American Society for Aesthetic Plastic Surgery, liposuction is the most popular surgical cosmetic procedure in the United States today.
 The versatile and safe liposuction procedure can be used to trim most areas of the body, including the chin area, neck, jowls, cheeks, arms, inner and outer thighs, buttocks, knees, hips, and abdomen by drawing fat from the body with suction.

 In today's world, maintaining a trim waistline is highly valued in our relatively image-focused society, and while there are effective ways of obtaining this slim form - dieting, exercise, and other such mundane chores - there are surgical methods available as well which are just as effective for ensuring that you're ready for beach season.
-One of these methods is liposuction, a process by which fat is surgically removed from the body.
+At our practice in Houston liposuction is one of the methods we use which is a process by which fat is surgically removed from the body.

-Depending on the area to be treated, our surgical team will use general, intravenous, or local anesthesia to prepare you for liposuction.
-The procedure is relatively short and typically requires 45 minutes per section.
+Depending on the area to be treated, our surgical team will use general, intravenous, or local anesthesia to prepare you for the procedure.
+Liposuction is short and typically requires 45 minutes per section.

 The original technique for liposuction, suction-assisted lipoplasty, works by drawing loose fat cells through a small incision via a tube called a cannula.
 If a laser is used to enhance the traditional liposuction, the laser will liquefy the fat prior to removal.